-If Then you (a) the performance period of the award is less than 30 days must have the policy statement and program in place as soon as possible, but before the date on which performance is expected to be completed. (b) the performance period of the award is 30 days or more must have the policy statement and program in place within 30 days after award. (c) you believe there are extraordinary circumstances that will require more than 30 days for you to publish the policy state- ment and establish the awareness program. may ask the agency awarding official to give you more time to do so.
-The amount of additional time, if any, to be given is at the discretion of the awarding official.
+(a) The performance period of the award is less than 30 days. must have the policy state- ment and program in place as soon as possible, but before the date on which performance is expected to be completed. (b) The performance period of the award is 30 days or more. must have the policy state- ment and program in place within 30 days after award. (c) You believe there are ex- traordinary circumstances that will require more than 30 days for you to publish the policy statement and establish the awareness program. may ask the HUD awarding official to give you more time to do so.
+The amount of additional time, if any, to be given is at the discretion of the awarding official

-§ 182.225 What actions must I take concerning employees who are convicted of drug violations in the workplace?
+§21.225 What actions must I take concerning employees who are convicted of drug violations in the workplace?